maxim-ge/far2l-deb/README.md

 far2l defaults to run as GUI app based on wxWidgets toolkit.
 You can run `far2lс` to get console support; do not run `far2l` or `far2l --tty` in console directly to avoid gvfs mount problems.

 Console-based version works best inside internal terminal of wx-based version, but is still usable under xterm and its derivatives (but no clipboard sync and some hotkeys fail in this case).
-Usable under putty, but [some limitations](https://github.com/elfmz/far2l/issues/472) apply also.
+Usable under putty, but [some limitations](https://github.com/elfmz/far2l/issues/472) apply also (or you can use [special putty version](https://github.com/unxed/putty4far2l).

 Installation:
 ```